• Home

 Pay with PayPal or a debit/credit card

-To Pay with PayPal
+To Pay via PayPal

 • PayPal accepts credit, debit OR PayPal cards.

-• Your PayPal receipt is your confirmation of registration.
+• Your PayPal receipt is your confirmation of registration

 To Pay by Check

-• Under the "Contact Us" tab on this Website, submit a form to request registration by check information.
+Under the "Contact Us" tab on this Website, submit a form to request registration by check information.

-• Checks MUST be RECEIVED by the registration deadline, Monday, November 10, 2025.
+Checks MUST be RECEIVED by the registration deadline, Monday, May 25, 2026.

 A Few of the Past Regional Quilt Study Programs